AccessibilityContact UsEmail UsFacebook

 Our History

 Community Living Prince Edward has been in existence for over 50 years.
 The Association was formed in 1965 by parents and friends who rejected the conventional wisdom which said that people with an intellectual disability belonged in institutions.
-They struggled to ensure a life of dignity in the community for their sons, daughters and friends.
-Professional staff entered the picture later when it became clear that supports outside the family home would be required to help to make the dream of inclusion a reality.
+They struggled to ensure a life of dignity in the community for their sons, daughters, and friends.
+Professional staff entered the picture later when it became clear that support outside the family home would be required to help to make the dream of inclusion a reality.
 Today, we are firmly established in the community, and we are part of a federation of over 100 local Community Living organizations in communities across Ontario with a total membership of over 10,000 citizens.

 The name "Community Living" reflects the growing understanding that the right to live a fully integrated life within the community belongs to all.
 It reflects the aspirations of persons with developmental disabilities to be included in the fabric of community life.